hdfiresky/Dramaverse/backend.md

 ```

 ### `server.js`
 This is the main server file that ties everything together.
-It has been updated to read the `JWT_SECRET` from environment variables, which is a best practice for production.
+It has been updated to read the `JWT_SECRET` from environment variables, which is a best practice for production. **Note**: The `/api/dramas` endpoint has been removed, as the frontend will now fetch this data from a static JSON file for better performance.

 ```javascript
 const express = require('express');